Royal College, Colombo: Houses

 The students are divided into five houses.
 Formally four houses were established in 1918 by Principal Hartley with the names Cinnamon Gardens, Bambalapitiya North and South, and Colpetty.
-They were renamed in 1921 by the principal, H. L Reed, with names derived from past headmasters and principals of the college.
+They were renamed in 1921 by the principal, H. L Reed, after past headmasters and principals of the college.
 In 1970 the fifth house was established in memory of Reed.
 The houses are led by house captains and compete to win the inter-house games and house colours are awarded winners.
 The houses are:

 Awards

 There are 165 endowed prizes and awards.
 The College Main Hall carries the names of those students who have won the Panel Prizes.
 The most coveted prize at Royal is the Dornhorst Memorial Prize, awarded (since 1930) to the most popular student each year on the basis of votes, in memory of Frederick Dornhorst, KC, followed by the Lalith Athulathmudali Memorial Prize for the most outstanding Royalist of the year.
 The celebrated Turnour Prize, in memory of George Turnour, is the oldest of the panel prizes.
 First awarded in 1846 to C. A. Lorensz, it is given annually to the best student in performance in academics.
 In 1876 another panel prize, the Lorensz Scholarship, was established.
 It is awarded annually to the best all-rounder with the best in performance in academics and sports.

 These prizes are awarded at the prize-giving under the patronage of the President of Sri Lanka (earlier under the patronage of the Governor of Ceylon).

 The Royal Crown, the most prestigious award a sportsman can achieve at Royal, is awarded each year at Colours Night to a sportsman who has made outstanding achievements in his field of sports.
 Colours are awarded to other players who have made significant contributions in the sporting arena.